 The Anchor pub sits right on the Thames tourist trail, and while the Thrale Room was available at no cost, the team were denied exclusive use.
 Practices were regularly interrupted to show off to the tourists, when all they wanted was a quiet pint.
 The tourists probably wanted a drink too.

-In 2018 Thrales were forced to leave Southwark and find a new home in Clerkenwell.
+In 2018 Thrales were forced to leave Southwark and find a new home.
 We remain committed to Welsh Congregationalism.

 We liked the look of the old Swalwell guys.
-It was distinctive, easily adaptable, and we'd have no trouble getting in the pubs past the bouncers.
+It was a distinctive, kit, easily adaptable, and we'd have no trouble getting in the pubs past the bouncers.

 — Malcolm Lawrence